ThemindaSrimal/java-crud/README.md

 # Java CRUD

-Basic database functions using Mysql Database with Eclipse.
+Basic database functions using MySQL Database with Eclipse.